joshkent94/BrowseGPT/README.md

 npm install
 ```

 The project uses Postgres and Prisma for database management.
 Download [Postgres](https://www.postgresql.org/download/), create a database and add your database connection URL to the appropriate .env file (your .env files should match the format and location of the .env.example files).

-Then to create the tables in your database, run the below.
+***

+### Chrome

+To develop the Chrome extension, run the below.
+This will compile the back end code and Chrome extension, start a server at port 3000, and watch for changes across the two workspaces.

 ```
-turbo prisma:migrate:dev
+turbo dev:chrome
 ```

 You may get an error saying you need to use an interactive command line for this, if so, run the below instead.